subsecondtdd/subsecondtdd.org/Intro.md

 # Sub-Second TDD

-Sub-Second TDD is an approach to building complex software, optimised for developer productivity and happiness.
+Sub-Second TDD is an approach to building software optimised for developer productivity and happiness.
+There is one rule: don't let slow tests break your flow.

 ## Fail fast first

-There is one rule: don't let slow tests break your flow.

-Sub-Second TDD offers most of the value of very high-level tests (usually called acceptance tests or system tests)  in a way that scales better than traditional approaches.
+Many developers use test-driven development (TDD) to building individual units of software in isolation.
+But TDD doesn't scale particularly well: high-level tests for complex systems (known as system tests and acceptance tests) are generally too slow and unreliable to practically drive the development process in the same way low-level unit tests do.

 System tests and automated acceptance tests usually simulate a production environment as accurately as possible, in order to achieve the highest level of confidence in the correctness of the system under test.
 But optimising for confidence can be an expensive choice.
 Real systems use slow and cumbersome components that are difficult to automate.
-System tests quickly become so slow and unreliable that they cannot practically drive the development process in the same way low-level unit tests can.
+So high-level tests naturally become a maintenance burden: developers can only afford to run them infrequently, so they have many ways to break and are consequently hard to fix.

+So how do we achieve the confidence of high-level tests, with the speed and resilience of low-level tests?
+The answer is to make the trade off between speed and confidence explicit and optimise the design of the system and its tests to yield as much confidence as possible within a fast feedback cycle.
+One second is the magic number for maintaining flow: after this duration human developers tend to drift off and lose focus on the task at hand.

+## Honeycomb architecture

+One approach to achieving Sub-Second TDD is a pattern known as the Honeycomb architecture.
+An extension of Hexagonal architecture, honeycomb is focused specifically on interchangeable components for the sake of fast and comprehensive feedback.

-By structuring application and test code such that every slow component can be substituted with a fast equivalent, developers run a set of system tests really fast for instant feedback, then on a slower cycle run the same tests in fully-integrated mode for a final affirmation.
+By structuring application and test code such that every slow component can be substituted with a fast equivalent, developers run a set of system tests really fast for instant feedback, then on a slower cycle run the exact same tests in fully-integrated mode for a final affirmation.

-Like traditional TDD guides the development of individual units, Sub-Second TDD guides the development of end-to-end features.
+Like traditional TDD guides the development of individual units, honeycomb architecture can guide the development of end-to-end features in a systematic order.

 ## Benefits

 * **Confidence**

-  Fast system tests make it faster to perform sweeping changes to the system under test.
+  Fast "end-to-end" tests make it faster to perform sweeping changes to the system under test.
 Unlike low-level tests they act as a safety net but not a straightjacket.
 Different ways of running the same tests offer unique perspectives on the behaviour of the system under test.

 * **Flow**

-  Fast system tests act as a development time metronome, setting a rhythm.
+  Fast end-to-end tests act as a development time metronome, setting a rhythm.
 Immediately catching logical errors keeps the pace up, reducing the effort required to fix and making slow tests less likely to fail.
 Increasingly integrated test modes guide the developer in small steps towards fully integrated features.

 * **Options**